SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 ## `smartthings deviceprofiles:view:create`

-Create a new device profile and device configuration.
+create a new device profile and device configuration

 ```
 USAGE